 I was recently inspired by some lovely, handmade shrink film jewelry I discovered through Painting Bliss blog.
 It in turn led to my son and I crafting our own DIY shrinky dinks magnets for the fridge!

-Ashlie Blake, author of Painting Bliss is also the designer behind these lovely necklaces.
-She makes a variety of beautiful necklaces and earrings that I have just fallen in love with.
-I am really hoping she decides to put these beauties up for sale in her etsy shop.
+Ashlie Blake, author of Painting Bliss blog (since defunct) is also the designer behind the lovely necklace pictured above.
+She makes a variety of beautiful, shrink film necklaces and earrings that I have just fallen in love with.
+I am really hoping she decides to put these beauties up for sale in her Etsy shop.

 2. Color your image in completely.
 Don’t be afraid to press hard.
 The richer the color on the plastic, the more vivid your final piece.
 You can outline the edges with a permanent black marker for a bolder look if you like.

-3. Cut your image out of the shrinky dink plastic with scissors.
+3. Cut your image out of the shrinky dinks plastic with scissors.

-4. Place the shrinky dink image on brown paper – I used a brown paper bag – on a cookie sheet.
+4. Place the shrinky dinks image on brown paper – I used a brown paper bag – on a cookie sheet.

-5. Bake the shrinky dink in the oven at 325 degrees Fahrenheit for 1-3 minutes.
+5. Bake the shrinky dinks in the oven at 325 degrees Fahrenheit for 1-3 minutes.
 If the edges curl badly, you can quickly flatten them down with a spatula or chopstick.

 6. Remove your shrunken art from the oven and allow to cool for a minute.
-Then remove your shrinky dink from the paper and pan.
+Then remove your shrinky dinks from the paper and pan.

-8. Then stick your new magnet on the fridge or other magnetic surface to enjoy!
+8. Then stick your new DIY shrinky dinks magnets on the fridge or other magnetic surface to enjoy!
 These are not only fun for everyday, but also make great gifts from the kids for Mother’s Day!